ringcentral/integration-blog/_posts/2019-01-04-why-you-should-care-about-Google-Lighthouse.md

 ### Who should use it

-Lighthouse can be used in various ways by developers and non-technical audience. you are you always can get corresponding information by using it.
+Lighthouse can be used in various ways by developers and non-technical audience. you are always can get corresponding information by using it.

 ### What we can get from Lighthouse

-At present, Audits are conducted in a few key areas — `performance`, `accessibility`, `best practices`, `progressive web applications` and
+At present, Audits are conducted in a few key areas — `performance`, `accessibility`, `best practices`, `progressive web applications` and `seo`.
-`seo`.
 For every area, the report will give you the test result and some actionable advice.

 #### Related to our project